WeAreNewt/config.fyi/README.md

         setMarketLoading(false)
       }

-You can check a branch with this demo service on [Here](https://github.com/WeAreNewt/config.fyi/tree/demo/adding-protocol)
+You can check the diff between this demo and main [here](https://github.com/WeAreNewt/config.fyi/compare/demo/adding-protocol) and check the live demo [here](https://config-experiment-git-demo-adding-protocol-avara-newt.vercel.app/)

 ## License